Contributing to Pangraph

 Check out

-branch.
+masterbranch.
+Make sure that all the changes that you want to release are onmasterbranch.
 Make sure that the last GitHub Action on master branch succeeded (use branch filter dropdown).
 If not, make sure to fix the failures before trying to release. -

 Prepare changelog document for the release: open

-section at the top of the file, spelled exactly like this - important for automation.
+CHANGELOG.mdin the root directory of the project, add## Unreleasedsection at the top of the file, spelled exactly like this - important for automation.
 Under this section, describe all changes in the coming release.
 This is a user-facing document, so use simple words, avoid internal and dev jargon.
-If## Unreleased
+If## Unreleasedsection already exists, then extend it - do not add multiple of these sections. -

 Perform pre-release checks, bump versions, commit using the helper

-script.Read comments in the script on how to install currently required dependencies.
+./dev/releasescript.Read comments in the script on how to install currently required dependencies.

 This step is local to your working copy of the project, it does not push or otherwise publishes anything yet.

-most likely you want "bump type" to be one of :
+./dev/release ${bump_type}most likely you want "bump type" to be one of :

 Having hard times to decide?
 Read Semantic Versioning.